Despite common ancestry between humans and apes, humans have the ability to grow collective knowledge through the replication of memes.

 You can teach apes to open a nut using a tool and a process, but they are not replicating memes they are emulating the motions.
 Humans don’t learn through emulation but through explanation.

 Creativity is required to replicate memes.
-The same creativity needed to acquire existing knowledge is the same thing needed for creating new knowledge.
+The same creativity needed to acquire existing knowledge is the same thing needed to create new knowledge.

 This also explains how vast collective knowledge can start from a static society that tries its best to inhibit any change or new ideas.
 It takes creativity to perfectly replicate existing knowledge and ideas.